 - May 1 – International Solidarity Day of Workers (Tuesday)

 A holiday dating back to the Soviet times.
 With time, May Day lost its initial political and social meaning.
-For Ukrainians it became an occasion for a picnic passtime with relatives, friends, colleagues, accompanied by delicious and juicy barbecue.
+For Ukrainians it became an occasion for a picnic pastime with relatives, friends, colleagues, accompanied by the delicious and juicy barbecue.

 - May 9 – Victory Day (Wednesday)